RobSero/eBay-price-checker/README.md

 eBuddy follows RESTful patterns with how the frontend interacts with the Flask API server - This would not be considered a full stack app because there was no need to introduce a database as no data is stored permanently on the app for future use.

-The user input into the search bar will then make a AJAX requests to the server to scrape the data from eBay’s listings pages.
+The user input into the search bar will then make AJAX requests to the server to scrape the data from eBay’s listing pages.
 This data is then filtered and then returned to the user in an easy to read format, along with links to the individual listings.

 The user may also wish to download an excel file of the listings for later use if desired.

-(ADD IMAGE)

 ## **2.0 Technology Summary**

 ### **2.1 - Client Side**